ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 ### Video Implementation

 Finally, I tested the pipeline on a video stream.
-In this case, I did not consider each frame individually, in fact, we can take advantage of the previous past detections.
-A deque collection type is used to accumulate the detection of the last N frames, in this way is easier to eliminate false positive.
-The only difference is that the threshold for the heat map will be higher.
+In this case, I did not consider each frame individually, in fact, we can take advantage of the previous detections.
+A deque collection is used to accumulate the detections of the last N frames, allowing to eliminate false positives.
+The only difference is that the threshold for the heat map is higher.

 This is the result of the detection:

 ![](./videos/result_hog_svm.gif)
 Click [here](https://youtu.be/ofQsCMhvjLg) to see the complete video.
 The pipeline performs reasonably well on the entire project video.
-The vehicles are identified of the time with minimal false positives.
+The vehicles are identified most of the time with no false positives.

 ---